python/typeshed/CONTRIBUTING.md

 NOTE: there are stubs in this repository that don't conform to the style described above.
 Fixing them is a great starting point for new contributors.

+### What to do when a project's documentation and implementation disagree

+Type stubs are meant to be external type annotations for a given library.
+While they are useful documentation in its own merit, they augment the project's concrete implementation, not the project's documentation.
+Whenever you find them disagreeing, model the type information after the actual implementation and file an issue on the project's tracker to fix their documentation.

 ## Issue-tracker conventions